eightsmile/cfa/cfa level III/AssetAllocation/AssetAllocation.md

 ### Tactical Asset Allocation (TAA) and Dynamic Asset Allocation (DAA)

-- TAA involves deliberate **short-term deviations** from the SAA;
+- TAA involves deliberate **short-term deviations** from the SAA;  短期 deviate from SAA
-- DAA incorporates **deviations from the SAA that are motivated by longer-term valuation signals or economic views.**
+- DAA incorporates **deviations from the SAA that are motivated by longer-term valuation signals or economic views.** 长期 deviate from SAA

 ### Rebalancing - make portfolio close to SAA